-- A lot of options.
-LendingTree has a huge network of lenders, so it’s likely you’ll find an offer that matches the features you’re looking for.
+- Plenty of options.
+LendingTree has a huge network of lenders so it’s likely you’ll find an offer with the features you’re looking for.

-- Co-signers OK.
-If you don’t meet all the eligibility criteria for a student loan on your own, LendingTree may be able to connect you to a variety of lenders interested in taking you on as a borrower with a co-signer.
+- Cosigners are OK.
+If you don’t meet all the eligibility criteria for a student loan on your own, LendingTree may be able to connect you to a variety of lenders interested in taking you on as a borrower with a cosigner.

-- High limits on how much you can borrow.
+- Large loan amounts.
 Requesting to borrow a lot of money doesn’t mean that you’ll get it.
 But unlike capped federal student loans, private student loans have more upward flexibility.

 What to watch out for

-- Some users complain about multiple calls.
+- Multiple calls.
 Even if you’ve chosen a lender to work with, you’ll may continue to receive calls and emails from others still vying for your business.
-Once you’re on their radar, it can be hard to get off of it.
+Once you’re on their calling list, it can be hard to get off of it.

 - Possible dip in credit score.
 LendingTree says that when they provide information about your credit score to lenders, it isn’t a hard inquiry and won’t hurt your credit standing.
-However, upon receiving a final loan offer, the lender will likely run a hard inquiry on your credit report to verify your information, which could cause a temporary dip in your credit score.
+However, upon receiving a final loan offer, the lender will likely run a hard inquiry on your credit report to verify your information.

 Compare other student loan options